nhsconnect/FHIR-NOO-API/pages/design/build_consent_restful.md

 <a id="section1"></a>

-The remaining section of the same XML contains the Consent record for the patient.
-The `<id>` here is the unique logical id for the consent record:
+The remaining section of the same XML contains the Consent resource for the patient.
+The `<id>` here is the unique logical id for the consent resource:

 <script src="https://gist.github.com/IOPS-DEV/a65f8f6e775f7c7c6cd3aa1bd340ef1d.js"></script>